-The option for institutional use in the area between the WMATA property and the George Mason High School site may be appropriate for development of an education center provided that it meets the ten general criteria previously listed for the Transit Development Area as well as the following site-specific conditions:
+The first phase of the option for institutional use was constructed in 1996, and consists of a 101,460 square foot education center for the University of Virginia/Virginia Tech.
+The option for institutional use may be appropriate for development of an education center, provided that it meets the ten general criteria previously listed for the Transit Development Area as well as the following site specific conditions:

 - Parcels 40-3((1))92 and 92A are consolidated. - The center is developed in phases to ensure transportation impacts are adequately monitored and addressed.
 Up to 50 percent of the center may be completed in Phase 1.
 Prior to construction of Phase 2, a traffic analysis shall be performed to determine the impact of such expansion on the operation of the Leesburg Pike/Haycock Road intersection, and the potential need for additional parking.
 Improvements and/or actions including aggressive Transportation Demand Management Strategies necessary to address any potential deficiencies should be provided in conjunction with any such expansion. - A shared parking agreement with WMATA is pursued as a way to reduce the amount of on-site parking and promote the efficient use of land. - Primary site access is provided via the access road to the West Falls Church-VT/UVA Metro Station.
 A shared driveway with George Mason High School may be appropriate to provide secondary access for the center's delivery and service uses.
 No direct access should be provided to Haycock Road. - The eastern portion of the site closest to Haycock Road provides an urban plaza (see Figure 14).
 This portion of the site is the most visible from nearby residential communities and Leesburg Pike and should provide high-quality design.
 Buildings should frame a plaza area which is oriented to Haycock Road and functions as a gathering place and visual anchor.
-Variation in building massing and appropriate architectural treatment should be employed to avoid creating blank walls along Haycock Road and the southeastern portion of the site. - If buildings are set back a minimum of 55 feet from the Haycock Road right-of-way, a maximum height of 55 feet may be appropriate.
+Variation in building massing and appropriate architectural treatment should be employed to avoid creating blank walls along Haycock Road and the southeastern portion of the site. - If buildings are set back a minimum of 55 feet from the Haycock Road right-of-way, a maximum height of 55 feet may be appropriate. - A secondary focal point is provided in the vicinity of the shared driveway entrance using elements such as landscaping, signage and a pedestrian walkway leading from Haycock Road to the education center and the adjacent George Mason High School in the City of Falls Church.

-- A secondary focal point is provided in the vicinity of the shared driveway entrance using elements such as landscaping, signage and a pedestrian walkway leading from Haycock Road to the education center and the George Mason High School. - A system of walkways at least 6 to 8 feet wide, landscaped and well-lighted at the pedestrian level is incorporated into the design.
+- A system of walkways at least 6 to 8 feet wide, landscaped and well-lighted at the pedestrian level is incorporated into the design.
 In addition to providing a walkway along Haycock Road, the pedestrian circulation system should link the campus to George Mason High School and the Metro Station.
 The walkway linking the Universities Center (education center) with George Mason High School should provide a logical connection that avoids pedestrian/vehicular conflict, and which takes into account the needs of George Mason High School given the presence of students. - Tree preservation, as recommended by the County Arborist, is provided throughout the site, but especially along the southwestern and northeastern boundaries, and within parcel 92.
 Every effort should be made to preserve a specimen Sycamore tree located in the center of the site.
 Existing vegetation should be supplemented with high quality landscaping.